 Recent studies discovered that vitiligo not only affects the pigment cells but other cells of the superficial layer of the skin – ie. Keratinocytes (these are highly specialized epithelial cells designed to perform a very specific function, separation of the organism from its environment).

 How does vitiligo look like?

 The most characteristic feature of vitiligo is the emergence of chalky or milky white patches on the skin that do not occur immediately after birth but years later.

 These spots gradually increase in size and also in number.
-At the beginning, their color is a lighter than the intact skin and subsequently, their color loses pigment.
+In the beginning, their color is lighter than the intact skin and subsequently, their color loses pigment.
 Therefore, especially in the darker skin, it is possible to observe different shades of color.

 The size of the spots varies from a few millimeters to large areas affected by vitiligo.
 Vitiligo spots are oval or round shaped, well limited by the intact skin, and their boundaries have been incorrectly defined.
 The boundaries of the spots of vitiligo may have the color of normal skin or it may be darker, or even red.

 With the increasing of the size of the spots and the appearance of new spots, some of the lesions may merge.

 The appearance of vitiligo usually begins during summer and this is due to the fact that the darkening of the intact skin of vitiligo spots is more noticeable.

 Vitiligo affects skin symmetrically but may be located in only one area that meets certain skin segment – dermatome (this is an area mainly supplied by a single spinal nerve).

 Another feature of vitiligo is that stronger pigmented skin areas such as the back of the hands and feet, face, genitals, neck, armpits, areola of the breast.
 Usually, the first spots appear around the mouth, eyes, and anus.